cybertraining-dsc/cybertraining-dsc.github.io/content/en/docs/book/python/python-install.md

 -   <https://www.microsoft.com/en-us/p/ubuntu-1804-lts/9n9tngvndl3q?activetab=pivot:overviewtab>

-However, as it uses an older version of Python, you will have to update it.
-We also find on the MongoDB web page that MongoDB is not supported in Linux Subsystem.
+However, as it may use an older version of Python, you may want to update it as previously discussed

 ## Using venv